dragonflyoss/console/CONTRIBUTING.md

 event - compiled client and server successfully in 2.8s (173 modules)
 ```

-**Step 8:** If you want to view the response success case, you need to do the following, modify the name such as OK, add parameters and click Sava.
+**Step 8:** If you want to view the successful response case, you need to perform the following operations, modify the name under SignUp user such as **OK**, add parameters, and click Sava.

 ![](/docs/images/contributing/postman-ok-response.png)

-Send the request, at this point you can see that our status code is 200.
+After making the request, you can see that our status code is 200.

 ![](/docs/images/contributing/postman-ok-demo.gif)

-**Step 9:** If you want to view the response failure case, you need to do the following, modify the name such as Bad Request, add parameters and click Sava.
+**Step 9:** If you want to view the successful response case, you need to perform the following operations, modify the name under SignUp user such as**Bad Request**, add parameters, and click Sava.

 ![](/docs/images/contributing/postman-not-fount-response.png)

-Send the request, at this point you can see that our status code is 400.
+After making the request, you can see that our status code is 400.

 ![](/docs/images/contributing/postman-not-found-demo.gif)